 For example, if you’re working for a pediatric clinical reviewer job, it will help immensely if you have several years of experience with treating kids as a peds PT.

-You can check out a more extensive article I wrote about utilization review here.
+You can check out a more extensive article we wrote about utilization review here.

 Pros

-- You’ll likely enjoy flexible work, possibly with partial or fully remote employment.
+- You’ll likely enjoy partial or fully remote work

 Cons

-- You’ll probably feel pretty crappy at times; there’s sometimes pressure to decline treatments, even when you deem them medically necessary.
+- There’s sometimes pressure to decline treatments, even when you deem them medically necessary

-Check out the spotlights below to learn about therapists who have pursued careers in utilization review.
+Check out the spotlights below to learn about PTs who have pursued careers in utilization review.

 - Tambi Rondinone – Clinical Review Coordinator